File Size Limits for Attachments in SMS and Email

 Attachment limits for email depend on the email provider used.
 Exceeding these limits can cause emails to bounce or be undeliverable.

-The HighLevel email composer allows up to 20 MB in attachments.
+The platform's email composer allows up to 20 MB in attachments.
 Files above this size will be automatically uploaded to the Media Library and sent as clickable links.

 How to Upload Attachments in Conversations

-After clicking on the three dot icon, select “Attach Files”.
+After clicking the three-dot icon, select “Attach Files”.
 You'll see two options:

 This ensures that your message is delivered without hitting size limits.

-IMPORTANT: Video Uploads Get Auto-Generated Thumbnails When uploading a video file through the Media Library, HighLevel will automatically generate a GIF thumbnail to be shown in your email, making your message more engaging and clickable.
+Video Uploads Get Auto-Generated Thumbnails.
+When uploading a video file through the Media Library, the platform will automatically generate a GIF thumbnail to be shown in your email, making your message more engaging and clickable.

 How to Send Larger Files

-- Use cloud hosting only if needed outside HighLevel.
+• Use cloud hosting only if needed outside the platform.

-- Add videos via Media Library for interactive thumbnails.
+• Add videos via the Media Library for interactive thumbnails.

 Frequently Asked Questions